-In the event that a serious injury (i.e. where the injured party requires hospital admission - excluding minor out-patient treatment) or fatality occurs on the school property or during an off-site school activity, the principal or designated supervisor must immediately telephone the Risk Management personnel be unavailable, then the supervisor should call directly to OSBIE's principal or designated supervisor must report the incident to the appropriate Superintendent.
+In the event that a serious injury (i.e. where the injured party requires hospital admission - excluding minor out-patient treatment) or fatality occurs on the school property or during an off-site school activity, the principal or designated supervisor must immediately telephone the Risk Management Department at the Catholic Education Centre.
+Should Risk Management personnel be unavailable, then the supervisor should call directly to OSBIE's Claims Administrator at the insurer's office.
+In addition to the above the principal or designated supervisor must report the incident to the appropriate Superintendent.